Born-ship-it/SCIQIS-2025-Project/README.md

 - Developed automated data processing pipelines for quantum property extraction

 **Outputs:**
-- Atom-Cavity.ipynb: Quantum optics with two-level systems
+- Atom-Cavity.ipynb: a single two-level atom interacting with a electromagnetic cavity
-- Cavity-Mirror.ipynb: Radiation pressure effects in cavit
+- Cavity-Mirror.ipynb: a moving mirror interacting with a electromagnetic cavity

 ## Course relevant/reflecting stuff